Leslie Iversen

 Leslie Lars Iversen CBE FRS MAE (31 October 1937 – 30 July 2020), was a British pharmacologist, known for his work on the neurochemistry of neurotransmission.

+Early life

+Of Norwegian descent, Iversen attended Hele's School, Exeter, and Trinity College, Cambridge, where he graduated with a BA in natural sciences and a PhD in pharmacology.

 Career and research

-From 1971 to 1982, Iversen was Director of the MRC Neurochemical Pharmacology Unit in Cambridge.
+A Fellow of Trinity College from 1964 to 1984, Iversen was also Locke Research Fellow of the Royal Society at the University of Cambridge from 1967 to 1971.
+From 1971 to 1982, he was Director of the MRC Neurochemical Pharmacology Unit in Cambridge.
 Between 1982 and 1995 he worked as Director of the Merck, Sharp & Dohme Neuroscience Research Centre.
-In 1995 he became Visiting Professor of Pharmacology at the University of Oxford.
+In 1995 he became visiting professor of pharmacology at the University of Oxford.

-In 2010 he was accused of plagiarism.
-Consequently one of his books now credits the original author of the plagiarized work.
+In 2000, Iversen published the book The Science of Marijuana by Oxford University Press, Inc. In 2010 he was accused of plagiarism.
+Consequently, one of his books now credits the original author of the plagiarized work.

 Awards and honours

 He was elected a Fellow of the Royal Society (FRS) in 1980 and gave the Society's Ferrier Lecture in 1983.
 He was appointed a Commander of the Order of the British Empire (CBE) in the 2013 New Year Honours, "for services to pharmacology".

-He died on 30 July 2020, survived by his wife of over 60 years, Susan Iversen.
+He died on 30 July 2020, survived by his wife of nearly 60 years, Susan Iversen.